Carrier Global Q2 2021 Earnings Call Transcript

 Analyst at Bank of America

-So you highlighted K-12 opportunity in your slide deck.
-Anything at this point that you can quantify in terms of impact from the stimulus money that's already there.
+Hey, guys.
+You highlighted a K-12 opportunity in your slide deck.
+Anything at this point that you can quantify in terms of impact from the stimulus money that's already there?
 Can you see any discernible impact in the channel on what's going on from the money from the government?

 David Gitlin

-And what we've done is put a dedicated focus on this effort through a sales force, through incentives, through a lot of structured intensity around making sure that we get our fair share of that.
-And look, there's 16,000 school districts in the United States.
-When we look through the year-to-date, our K-12 vertical is up 15% to 20%, and we think it's directly correlated to the additional funding that is in that space.
+Yeah, we're encouraged, Andrew.
+You look at the stimulus bills that have been passed over the last 18 months.
+You combine all those together, there's been $190 billion that's been allocated to school reopenings, that K through 12 space.
+That is we expect a real meaningful amount of that to go to HVAC.
+What we've done is put a dedicated focus on this effort through a sales force, through incentives, through a lot of structured intensity around making sure that we get our fair share of that.
+You look, there's 16,000 school districts in the United States.
+When we look through the year-to-date, our K through 12 vertical is up 15%-20%, and we think it's directly correlated to the additional funding that is in that space.

 Andrew Obin